-Financial Fraud / SEC Cases
+Financial Fraud Whistleblowers

 In return for information possibly leading to enforcement proceedings and monetary sanctions, the government provides whistleblowers with substantial financial rewards, confidentiality, and protections against employer retaliation.

-- SEC Financial Fraud Cases
+- SEC financial fraud – SEC Financial Fraud Cases

-The Securities and Exchange Commission (SEC) is now authorized to pay an award to any whistleblower who supplies relevant information to the agency about violations of SEC regulations.
+Securities and Exchange Commission (SEC) is now authorized to pay an award to any whistleblower who supplies relevant information to the agency about violations of SEC regulations.
 This includes assurances of confidentiality and protections against employer retaliation.
 SEC enforcement authority applies to federal securities laws, the security industry, U.S. stock and options exchanges, and other U.S. electronic securities markets.
 Considering the N.Y.
 Stock Exchange alone has a daily trading value of $153 billion, the potential for fraud is substantial.
 More information.

 The Dodd-Frank Act also authorized the Commodities Futures Trading Commission (CFTC) with similar whistleblower authority as the SEC.
 The CFTC works to maintain open and fair markets for commodities and futures contracts.
 This can involve nearly every type of business, including livestock, currency, energy, and insurance.
 The CFTC is also largely responsible for regulating and maintaining the derivatives market.
 More information.